teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 # Plugin API v3 author guide

-Plugin API v3 remains experimental in MB747.
+Plugin API v3 remains experimental in MB748.
 Packages are discoverable and explicitly loadable, but never activate at startup.
-MB747 adds the first core-owned domain-data facade without exposing database handles or arbitrary SQL, on top of MB746's HTTPS and namespaced repository services.
+MB748 uses the first core-owned domain-data facade for a reversible migration of three pure-read quote commands, without exposing database handles or arbitrary SQL.

 ## Package layout